8th January 2023 Update

 One of the recent ART initiatives is a challenge to complete 50 things in 100 weeks.
 Bronze, Silver, and Gold Certificates can be claimed for completing 15, 30, or 50 activities respectively, and if 50 things are completed within 100 weeks of registration a Gold Plus certificate can be claimed.

-Some of our band have started the 50 Ringing Things Challenge and this has really opened our eyes to the many different aspects of ringing, apart from just turning up to practice once a week.
-Debbie has achieved Gold+; Viv and Cathy have achieved Bronze with others in the band also getting to grips with it.
+Some of our band have started or completed the 50 Ringing Things Challenge and this has really opened our eyes to the many different aspects of ringing, apart from just turning up to practice once a week.
+In 2020/2021 some of us branched into the new 50 Virtual Ringing things too.